Using Gmail SMTP to Send Emails from your Website

 Create an App Password for your Google Account

 If you have enabled 2-Step Verification on your Google account—which you have, right?—you will need to set up an app password that ExpressionEngine can use to authenticate.
-In Google, visit My Account, Sign-in & security, and under the Signing in to Google section, visit “App passwords”.
+In Google, visit My Account, in the search box at the top type in “App passwords” and follow the suggested result.
 Here is a direct link: https://myaccount.google.com/apppasswords.

 On the following screen, choose “Other” under “Select app”, and type in the name of your website or your domain.
 This will help you remember what you generated this app password for.